SentinelArchivist/lorcana-project-oracle-v2/docs/project_plan.md

 ## Stage 3: The Deck Generator and Genetic Algorithm (The Breeder)

+*With a functional game engine, we can now automate deck testing and evolution.*

+**[x] Task 3.1: Implement the Deck Generator**
+- **Action:** Create a new file (`deck_generator.py`).
+- **Details:** Write a function that creates an initial population of quasi-random, but legal and "resembling the meta competitive decks in terms of makeup" (60 cards, 2 inks, max 4 copies per card, most cards have 4 copies, etc.) decks using the `lorcana_card_master_dataset.csv`.
+The program should generate enough decks to fulfill the application's goals, but few enough that the program will ultimately be able to complete a full run in a few minutes tops.

 **[x] Task 3.2: Implement and Test the Fitness Function**
 - **Action:** Create the `FitnessCalculator` to evaluate deck strength through simulation.
 - **Details:** The calculator will simulate a candidate deck against a gauntlet of meta decks and return a win rate as its fitness score.
 This is the core of the genetic algorithm's evaluation phase.